Freeseer/freeseer/source/troubleshoot/report.rst

 public, but try not to file a new issue unless the problem or feature request has been discussed with the Freeseer community.
-If you file a new issue without discussing, you risk it being closed for reasons such as it being a known issue, or previously rejected idea, or off-topic.
+If you file a new issue without discussing, you risk it being closed for reasons such as it being a known issue, previously rejected idea, or off-topic.

 Step 3: Contact the Community